Blue Lagoon (Port Antonio)#5 in Best Things To Do in Jamaica

 Seen the Brooke Shields movie of the same name?
 This is your chance to live it (though with your swimsuit on, please).
 Travelers recommend this central Port Antonio lagoon for its breathtaking water and surrounding gardens.
 Like its name suggests, the Blue Lagoon is a vibrant cobalt color that's worth snapping a few pictures and swimming a few laps around.
-The water is cool, very deep (approximately 180 feet, according to some reports) and a mix of saltwater and freshwater fed by a nearby mineral spring.
+The water is cool, very deep (approximately 200 feet, according to some reports) and a mix of saltwater and freshwater fed by a nearby mineral spring.
 Throughout the day as the angle of the sun changes, the water appears to be different shades of blue.
-You'll find the lagoon about 7 miles east of Port Antonio.
+You'll find the lagoon about 6 miles east of Port Antonio.

 Boat or raft tours of the lagoon usually include a stop at the nearby Monkey Island.
 Most tours leave from Port Antonio, but full-day tours depart from Montego Bay and Ochos Rios.
 Some boat tours depart from San San Beach, located about 1 mile east of the Blue Lagoon.
 Ask your hotel concierge for more information about setting up a tour.
 (According to past visitors, you can also sign up for a tour upon arrival as local guides are stationed at the attraction for hire.)
 There is no entrance fee, but you can expect to pay about $30 for a boat tour.

-Nearby Things To Do in Jamaica
+More Best Things To Do in Jamaica

-#1 Dunn's River Falls & Park (Ocho Rios)
+#1 Dunn's River Falls and Park (Ocho Rios)